liam-r09/liam-09.github.io/about.markdown

 permalink: /about/
 ---

 Hi, my name is Liam.
-I wrote this website using Jekyll in order to learn about using new technologies.
+I wrote this website using Jekyll as a web development exercise.

 My hope for this blog is first and foremost, a writing exercise for myself.
 Secondarily, I hope that it represents a source of interesting information